frckbrice/maketing-by-game-app/docs/setup/LOTTERY_IMAGES_SETUP.md

 ## **Required Images**

-To complete the lottery app design, you need to add the following images to the `public/images/` folder:
+To complete the BlackFriday Marketing App design, you need to add the following images to the `public/images/` folder:

 ### **1. Hero Section Image (lottery_1)**